Verdict in Williams vs Big Dog Taxi

 - Don’t drink before you head out.

-I’m Ed Smith, a taxi injury lawyer in Sacramento.
-Pedestrians can sustain serious injuries or even death in a vehicle-pedestrian accident.
-If you have suffered injuries or if a loved one has been killed as a result of a pedestrian accident, please call me for free and friendly advice on how you can claim compensation from a negligent party.
-I am available anytime at (916) 921-6400 or (800) 404-5400.
-I can also be reached online on our contact form.
+If you have suffered injuries or if a loved one has been killed due to a pedestrian accident, please call our injury lawyers for free and friendly advice on how you can claim compensation from a negligent party.
+Our legal team is available anytime at (916) 921-6400 or (800) 404-5400.
+We can also be reached online through our contact form.

 Photo by StockSnap on Pixabay